Shareholders take aim at Murdochs with Fox voting rights push

 “The guy (Rupert Murdoch) has 40 percent of the vote and the ISSs of the world are going to do absolutely nothing,” said Gabelli.

-A similar proposal calling for a single share class came close to getting a majority in 2015 at Fox’s sister company News Corp (NWSA.O).
+A similar proposal calling for a single share class came close to getting a majority in 2015 at Fox’s sister company News Corp.

-Fund executives worry technology initial public offerings like that of Snap Inc (SNAP.N), which offered outside investors no voting rights, concentrate too much power in the hands of insiders.
+Fund executives worry technology initial public offerings like that of Snap Inc, which offered outside investors no voting rights, concentrate too much power in the hands of insiders.

-Among big fund shareholders of Fox, representatives of BlackRock Inc (BLK.N), State Street Corp (STT.N) and T. Rowe Price Group Inc (TROW.O) declined to comment on how they planned to vote at Fox.
+Among big fund shareholders of Fox, representatives of BlackRock Inc, State Street Corp and T. Rowe Price Group Inc declined to comment on how they planned to vote at Fox.
 Each backed a similar measure at News Corp in 2016, according to researcher Proxy Insight.
 Each has expressed concerns about voting rights in general.

 The Murdoch family will not be able to count on a traditional ally in the vote, Saudi Arabia’s Kingdom Holding Co, listed as having 6.6 percent of the Class B shares in a 2015 proxy, but not listed as a major shareholder in the current proxy.